 Who is Matt Resinger?

 I started my career as a C.N.A in long term care at the age of 20.
-Most of my friends back then could not understand why I enjoyed working in a nursing home.
+Most of my friends back then could not understand why I enjoyed working in long term care.
 I have always enjoyed working with the elderly.
 I love the stories the residents share.
 I feel it not only helped my career at the time, but it gave me more appreciation of just how short life is.
 I’m a family guy, a weekend warrior and I get the most satisfaction in life when my kids are having fun.

 After receiving my BSN, I worked in the acute care setting (ICU).
 My interests changed dramatically during my second day on the job as a brand-new RN.
 I was a complete task oriented novice at the time with very little knowledge outside of my textbooks.